jskroby/Nothin1/README.md

 The page now includes a basic login form that posts to `/api/login`.
 You can extend the serverless function in `api/login.js` to authenticate users or store credentials in environment variables.

+## Continuous Integration

+This repository now includes a simple GitHub Actions workflow that checks the syntax of the Python voice assistant script on each push or pull request.
+The workflow is defined in `.github/workflows/python-ci.yml` and ensures the assistant code remains syntactically valid.